vortex-workspace/framework/README.md

 ];
 ```

-**Warning**: If you configure multiple Gateways for the same Interface, the last one provided will be used.
+**Warning**: If you configure multiple Gateways methods for the same Adapter with same name , one error will be triggered.

 ### Gateway class
 Gateways are straightforward classes that establish mappings between base interfaces and custom classes requiring